Definitions & Acronyms

 - DBM – Department of Budget and Management – HR transmits employee information to DBM for payroll and for health benefits.
 DBM then transmits payroll information to CPB.
 The entire process may take up to two (2) weeks before an employee shows up on a payroll file.

-- CPB – Central Payroll Bureau – CPB processes payroll for all State employees and mails pay checks to your home addresses (unless you sign up for direct deposit, then only the first two pay checks are paper checks).
-CPB also sets up direct deposit with your bank and sends out W-2s the second week of January each year.
+- CPB – Central Payroll Bureau – CPB processes payroll for all State employees.
+CPB also sets up direct deposit with your bank and sends out W-2s the second or third week of January each year.

 - Onboarding – a HR term for the paperwork process of orienting a new employee.

 - Law Clerk Onboarding Session – the Payroll and Benefits orientation session presented by HR that each new law clerk must attend.
 Information regarding policies, benefits, and payroll is discussed and paper work is completed.
 Law Clerks starting in July, August or September should complete an Onboarding registration form.
 Law clerks starting at other times, should contact the Judge’s chambers and HR to set up a convenient time during their first week of work.

 - I-9 – Employment Eligibility Verification.
 This is a form required by the Department of Homeland Security for all employees.